|Nutrition Facts (per serving)|

-In a cocktail shaker filled with ice, pour the gin, lemon and lime juices, simple syrup, cream, egg white, and fleurs d'orange.
+In an empty cocktail shaker, pour the gin, lemon, and lime juices, simple syrup, cream, egg white, and fleurs d'orange.

 Dry shake without ice.

 Fill the shaker with ice.
 Shake vigorously again (more than normal to ensure the egg and cream are well mixed and the drink is silky).